All posts

 Beyond periodic filings, there is an ongoing documentation layer that is not deadline-driven but creates exposure when absent.

 Transfer pricing documentation.
 If a founder has related entities in multiple jurisdictions — a US LLC and an Estonian OU, for example — any transactions between them (management fees, IP licensing, service agreements) are subject to transfer pricing rules.
+For a detailed examination of how transfer pricing applies to solo operators, see Transfer Pricing for One-Person Companies.
 The documentation requirement is that prices between related parties be set at arm's length.
 This does not mean a formal transfer pricing study is always required, but contemporaneous documentation of the pricing rationale is the expected standard.
 The absence of this documentation does not trigger a filing penalty — it creates exposure when audited.

 Operating agreement maintenance.
 An LLC operating agreement is not a file-and-forget document.
 Changes in membership, capital contributions, profit allocation, or management structure are reflected in the operating agreement.
 Founders who amended their business structure — adding a member, changing profit splits, changing management roles — without updating the operating agreement have a documentary gap between the actual structure and the documented structure.